 Q. How do I have a consultation if I live interstate?

-Q. How long does it take to lodge an application?
+Q. How long does it take to prepare an application?

-Q. Can you check my application which I prepared myself?
+Q. Can you check my application if I prepare it myself?

 Q. Can you guarantee that my application will be successful?